ch728/cucurbit-usda/manuscript.md

 as, maize and onion, cultivars from Cucurbita, similar to sunflower, do not suffer from debilatating inbreeding.
-With little inbreeding depression, it would stand that lttle better-parent heterosis could be achieved considering the dominance theory of heterosis.
+With little inbreeding depression, it would stand that lttle better-parent heterosis would be expected under the dominance theory of heterosis.
 Initial papers suggested that inbreeding in Cucurbita may not simply reduce yield as inbred varieties have the capacity to compete with commercial check cultivars;
-however, better-parent heterosis has been observed in a Cucurbita pepo and C ucurbita maxima.
-Further, interspecific-heterosis has been observed at the gene-expression level in *C moschata x C. maxima* hybrids [@doi:10.1016/j.molp.2017.09.003].
+however, better-parent heterosis has been observed in a *C. pepo* and *C. maxima*.
+Further, interspecific-heterosis has been observed at the gene-expression level in *C moschata* x *C. maxima* hybrids [@doi:10.1016/j.molp.2017.09.003].
+Anecdotally, interspecific crosses have led to the production of commercially successful cultivars [@doi:10.21273/HORTSCI10987-16].
+The genetic groups identified in this study could help direct the development of heterotic groups and the study of heterosis in squash.
+Although, there is little evidence that crossing between genetically differentiated groups leads to heterosis, these groupings can nonetheless be used to guide the initial formation of heterotic groups.
+Reciprical recurrent selection will likely be necessary to develop true heterotic groups.

 Our data provides a useful starting point for association studies.
 In the case where traits are common in the panel, the panel can be phenotyped for a trait of interest and